score-json/json/TSF/trustable/statements/JLS-16.md

       comment: "The list of all test-cases together with their execution environments"
     - type: website
       path: "https://github.com/score-json/json/actions"
-      description: "Github actions page showing that score-json is using github host environment."
+      description: "Github actions page showing that score-json is using Github host environment."
 evidence:
     type: check_list_of_tests
     configuration: